CoCorooxin/MWE-classifier/README.md

 # Multi Word Expression (MWE) classifier with enriched morpho syntactic features

-The architectures variants implemented here are fixed length MLP and RNN with conditional random fields([CRF](https://arxiv.org/abs/1508.01991)).
+The architectures variants implemented here are fixed length MLP and RNN(and LSTM) with conditional random fields([CRF](https://arxiv.org/abs/1508.01991)).
 A mini pretrained w2v is included in the model.

  The hyperparameters are tuned using grid search.